 Do You Need a Lawyer for Athlete Immigration Visas?
 Try Our Miami-Area Law Firm

 Applying for a P-1A visa can be confusing for those who have not done it before — especially if there are language barriers.
-Let Shane, Shane and Brauwerman help walk you through the steps you need to take to get a visa.
+Let Shane & Shane help walk you through the steps you need to take to get a visa.

 Whether you’re an athlete or a team sponsor assisting in the visa process, we can steer you in the right direction.
 Contact us today to discuss what type of visa is right for your situation.